 Sure your site looks pretty, but how does it perform in the real world?

 The grand promise of a statically generated site backed up with a headless content management system is performance.
 They’re meant to load fast and be secure, and are scalable to boot.
 The digital equivalent of a sports car and an SUV all rolled into one.
 But how can you verify those claims?

 Google has a special tool called Lighthouse which does some way towards, ahem, illuminating the darkness.
 The official description for Lighthouse is that it “analyzes web apps and web pages, collecting modern performance metrics and insights on developer best practices.”

 So how does it work?
 Your page is given a score between 1–100 for each of the following criteria: Performance, Accessibility, Best Practices, Search Engine Optimization and Progressive Web Apps.
-Your cumulative lighthouse score is a strong indication of how high your webpage will appear on search results.

 Performance is about how quickly it takes your webpage to load.
 The funny thing here is that, according to the documentation, Lighthouse reports the performance metrics as they would be experienced by a typical mobile user on a 4G connection and a mid-tier $200 phone.
 Even if your site loads quickly on your desktop PC with a gigabit Ethernet connection, users in other environments will experience the site very differently.